AlexProgrammerDE/balena-minecraft-server/README.md

 Note: Balena Minecraft Server uses Paper.
 It is an efficient and powerful server.
 It is compatible with spigot and bukkit plugins.

+If you want to use a different Minecraft Sever .jar, add a variable called `JAR_FILE`.
+The value should be the same as your custom .jar file that you placed in the serverfiles directory using SCP.

 I encourage you to take your server build even further!
 There are many tutorials out there on server customization-- this article only touches on a few ideas.
 If you need help, please reach out by submitting an [issue on GitHub](https://github.com/AlexProgrammerDE/balena-minecraft-server/issues).

 This project is in active development so if you have any feature requests or issues please submit them here on GitHub.
 PRs are welcome, too. :octocat: